QUICK ANSWER

 Memory hooks: what to actually remember for the exam

-These are the five memory hooks that cover 85%+ of Florida exam RESPA and TRID questions.
+These are the five memory hooks that cover the RESPA and TRID patterns Florida candidates are most likely to see.

 1. RESPA = no kickbacks (Section 8).